jvtoppa/jvtoppa/README.md

 ## Current projects

-Currently learning about Raytracing in C++.
+Currently learning about HTML and CSS.